 Talent sealing the tube with a plastic cap.

 Place the tube into a 400-megahertz nuclear magnetic resonance spectrometer [1].
 Set the scan parameters to 8 to 16 scans for proton NMR and 1,000 to 5,000 scans for carbon-13 NMR, depending on signal strength [2].
-Set the relaxation delay to 1 to 2 seconds for both proton and carbon-13 experiments [3].
+3].

 Talent inserting the sealed nuclear magnetic resonance tube into the instrument.